 - are very overweight

-You should also not take the pill if you have (or have had):
+The pill may also not be right for you if you have (or have had):

-- thrombosis (a blood clot) in a vein, for example in your leg or lungs
+- blood clots in a vein, for example in your leg or lungs

 - stroke or any other disease that narrows the arteries